rezaaa/movie-story-generator/README.md

 # Instagram Story Generator For Movies and Tv Shows

-Generates an image for your searched movie or tv show to share on instagram, twitter and...
+Generates an image for your searched movie or tv show with your rating to share on instagram, twitter and...

 ## How to run